 The amount of bandwidth you require is primarily based around the number of users you can expect at your event.
 Let’s say you expect around 530 users in total.
 Medium usage can be estimated at around 1.75 devices per user, which in effect gives us 928 ‘users’; your bandwidth requirements in this case would be 76 Mb/s.
 Using a bandwidth estimator tool online can also be helpful in providing you a rough idea of just how much bandwidth may be required at your event.

 The only other significant bandwidth requirement is the initial download of the app if you've opted to create a custom native app for your event.
 A good promotional strategy will greatly help to minimize this burden as you can likely get the bulk of your users to download the app ahead of time.
 For more information on how to promote your app, click here.

 Other factors that influence your bandwidth requirements are the size of your event guide and the amount of content, as well as expected activities.
 To increase the download speed and minimize the total size of the app, we keep most of the images and all of your attached documents on our servers.
-This means that, for the time being, you will need to be connected to view them, but all the other content is available offline.
+This means that you will need to be connected to view them.
 Please note that if WiFi is enabled, attendees will use it for other websites and online activities apart from your event app.